Thursday, March 23, 2023

 Chapter 10

 The next day’s disagreements began with an argument over football.
-Rob had never heard of a middle line backer and insisted that I was wrong.
+Bob had never heard of a middle line backer and insisted that I was wrong.
 As an avid sports fan and card collector I refused to back down.
 I knew I was right.
-Realizing he was in over his head he asked William to join in the discussion.
+Realizing he was in over his head he asked Bill to join in the discussion.
 I reached for the annual football roundup magazine and proved my point.

 I just thought to myself, ‘keep talking you son of a bitch, the tape is rolling.’

 So once again I returned to my desk in my state of disbelief.
-Rob continued the verbal onslaught.
+Bob continued the verbal onslaught.
 This time he informed me that if I couldn’t read various newspapers, watch CNN, CSPAN and listen to the NPR radio network, then I should just quit and take up tap dancing.

 Once again I secretly thanked God for tape recorders.